 Web Design Museum has screenshots of many of the early versions of major corporate sites like Paypal, Netflix, and Apple.. but it also has tons of lesser known websites that really show the range of design experimentation that was happening in the 90’s and early 2000’s.
 It’s a great source of inspiration for artists who want to draw on that sense of old internet nostalgia.

 Rhizome is a hub for digital artists who work with the web.
 It was founded by Mark Tribe when artists were just beginning to experiment online and has an impressive archive.
+There are tons of creative coders featured on this website who combine art and technology in unique and fascinating ways.

 I had the pleasure of meeting Patrick Lichty in person when I was in college.
 Lichty has been practicing with digital media long before I was born and wrote these insightful essays on how digital art has evolved from the very early days.